The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 This is a multi-page document that includes a summary of courses to be applied toward a degree.
 The filing of this program with the Graduate School indicates that the student is entering the final stages of degree completion.
 This form must be completed and forwarded to the Graduate School as soon as possible following successful completion of the Proposition Examination.

-The Department Chair or the Graduate Director will sign the ‘M’ Form only after all corrections to the thesis and requests by the committee have been met.
-The student should bring a copy of the final thesis to the chair and/or the Graduate Director together with the form for signature.
-Students should then submit the form and the thesis before the deadline to the Graduate School.
+The Department Chair or the Graduate Director will sign the ‘M’ Form only after all corrections to the thesis and requests by the committee have been met, and the student has submitted a copy of the final thesis to the department.
+Please refer to The Graduate School page for M-form submission deadlines.

-Master’s students who complete a thesis, and all PhD students, must electronically submit their final thesis or dissertation to the Graduate School via the UB/ProQuest UMI submission site.
+Master’s students who complete a thesis or project, and all PhD students, must electronically submit their final thesis or dissertation to the Graduate School via the UB/ProQuest UMI submission site.
 This is a requirement for degree conferral.

 Students and PIs have the option for delayed release of sensitive research included in a thesis that may be currently unpublished.
 An embargo (delayed release) request can be made online.
-Students requesting a delayed release of their thesis/dissertation must upload the completed and signed form in the Administrative Documents section in ProQuest.
+Students requesting a delayed release of their thesis/dissertation must complete this embargo form and send it along with the M Form to the department (see section XI.B).
+The staff will distribute the embargo for signatures.
+The student is then responsible for uploading the completed/signed form in the Administrative Documents section in ProQuest.

 An electronic copy of the doctoral dissertation is required; copyrighting is optional.
 The doctoral candidate must sign a Graduate School Billing Form acknowledging that charges for cataloging will be paid prior to degree conferral.
 Diplomas will be mailed out directly from the Student Response Center.
 The Survey of Earned Doctorates Form is used to collect information from all candidates in the U.S.; the National Research Council publishes summaries of these data annually.